Tbilisi: Soviet rule

-In 1921, the Democratic Republic of Georgia was occupied by the Soviet Bolshevik forces from Russia, and until 1936 Tbilisi functioned first as the capital city of the Transcaucasian SFSR (which included Armenia, Azerbaijan, and Georgia), and afterward until 1991 as the capital of the Georgian Soviet Socialist Republic.
+In 1921, the Democratic Republic of Georgia was occupied by the Soviet Bolshevik forces from Russia, and until 1936, Tbilisi functioned first as the capital city of the Transcaucasian SFSR (which included Armenia, Azerbaijan, and Georgia), and afterward until 1991 as the capital of the Georgian Soviet Socialist Republic.
 During Soviet rule, Tbilisi's population grew significantly, the city became more industrialized, and it also came to be an important political, social, and cultural centre of the Soviet Union.
-In 1980 the city housed the first state-sanctioned rock festival in the USSR.
+In 1980, the city hosted the first state-sanctioned rock festival in the USSR.
 As a major tourist destination for both Soviet citizens and foreign visitors, Tbilisi's "Old Town" (the neighborhoods within the original city walls) was reconstructed in the 1970s and 1980s.

 Tbilisi witnessed mass anti-Russian demonstrations during 1956 in the 9 March Massacre, in protest against the anti-Stalin policies of Nikita Khrushchev.
 Peaceful protests occurred in 1978, and in 1989 the April 9 tragedy was a peaceful protest that turned violent.

 Post-independence

 Since the break-up of the Soviet Union, Tbilisi has experienced periods of significant instability and turmoil.
 After a brief civil war, which the city endured for two weeks from December 1991 to January 1992 (when pro-Gamsakhurdia and Opposition forces clashed), Tbilisi became the scene of frequent armed confrontations among various mafia clans and illegal business operators.
-Even during the Shevardnadze Era (1993–2003), crime and corruption became rampant at most levels of society.
+During the Shevardnadze Era (1992–2003), crime and corruption were rampant.
 Many segments of society became impoverished because of unemployment caused by the crumbling economy.
 Average citizens of Tbilisi started to become increasingly disillusioned with the existing quality of life in the city (and in the nation in general).
 Mass protests took place in November 2003 after falsified parliamentary elections forced more than 100,000 people into the streets and concluded with the Rose Revolution.
 Since 2003, Tbilisi has experienced considerably more stability with decreasing crime rates, an improved economy, and a real estate boom.
 During the 2008 South Ossetia war, the Tbilisi area was hit by multiple Russian air attacks.

 After the war, several large-scale projects were started, including a streetcar system, a railway bypass and a relocation of the central station, and new urban highways.
 In June 2015, a flood killed at least twenty people and caused animals from the city's zoo to be released into the streets.

 Politics and administration

-The status of Tbilisi, as the nation's capital, is defined by the Article 10 in the Constitution of Georgia (1995) and the Law on Georgia's Capital – Tbilisi (20 February 1998).
+The status of Tbilisi, as the nation's capital, is defined by Article 10 of the Constitution of Georgia (1995) and the Law on Georgia's Capital – Tbilisi (20 February 1998).

 Tbilisi is governed by the Tbilisi City Assembly (Sakrebulo) and the Tbilisi City Hall (Meria).
 The City Assembly and mayor are elected once every four years by direct elections.
 The Mayor of Tbilisi is Kakha Kaladze and the Chairman of the Tbilisi city Assembly is Giorgi Alibegashvili.